codacy/codacy-rubocop/docs/description/Style_RedundantReturn.md

 Checks for redundant `return` expressions.
+Ruby methods implicitly return the value of the last evaluated expression, so an explicit `return` at the end of a method body is unnecessary.

 # Examples